What It Sounds Like

 About a month ago, on PBS Newshour, Mike Sargent, of Black Film Critics Circle, recommended the animated film KPop Demon Hunters saying “It blends K-pop, girl energy and demon-slaying.
 And it’s got a really fun soundtrack."
 You can find the PBS segment here.

-K-Pop Demon Hunters, however, was a charming, humorous, fast moving journey that cleverly adapted stylistic flourishes from film, television, anime and music video, something we consciously or unconsciously recognize as it flies by on the screen, mixed with a big enough dose of Korean culture to make you ask, "Is this a US or Korean production?"
+K-Pop Demon Hunters, however, was a charming, occasionally humorous, fast moving journey that cleverly adapted stylistic flourishes from film, television, anime and music video, something we consciously or unconsciously recognize as it flies by on the screen, mixed with a big enough dose of Korean culture to make you ask, "Is this a US or Korean production?"
 Answer: it's American, but the story idea and co-director is Korean born Canadian Maggie Kang with plenty of Korean talent pitching in.

 Contextual Sidetrack